timkuijsten/node-bcrypt-speed/README.md

 Any suggestions on other bcrypt implementations are welcome.

-Remember, no hashing algorithm beats a good password, so consider [Diceware passphrases](http://world.std.com/~reinhold/diceware.html).
+Remember, even [MD4 would be sufficient](https://github.com/freedomofpress/securedrop/issues/180#issuecomment-29760395) when using a strong password, so consider using a [Diceware passphrase](http://world.std.com/~reinhold/diceware.html).

 ## Usage